sgvaidya/Square_trajectory_drone/README.md

  Link for flyos: https://docs.flytbase.com/flytos/getting-started/setup-flytos/odroid-xu4/installing-flytos-dependencies-in-your-custom-image
- 2. Flytsim Installation : For installing flytsim from your flytbase account download the file from following link of flytbase docker engine. link for flysim docker : https://github.com/flytbase/flytsim-docker/releases/tag/v0.2.3 Ater that open the terminal, go to flytdocker directory, select your os and select your graphic card(in my case I used intelgraphics).
+ 2. Flytsim Installation : For installing flytsim from your flytbase account download the file from following link of flytbase docker engine. link for flysim docker : https://github.com/flytbase/flytsim-docker/releases/tag/v0.2.3 After that open the terminal, go to flytdocker directory, select your os and select your graphic card(in my case I used intelgraphics).
  Then run command 'sudo ./setup.sh' to install docker engine and docker-compose in your system.

  This will complete required steps to launch flytsim and gazebo for simulation.